cuihs-nl312/WMAF/README.md

       ```
       source ~/.bashrc
       ```

-* perl.
+* Perl.
 Most Linux distributions come pre-installed with Perl.
   * Check if Perl is installed on the Linux system.
 If it is installed, the version information will be displayed.
     ```
     perl -v